backstage/backstage/docs/integrations/ldap/org.md

 ## Configuration

 The following configuration is a small example of how a setup could look for importing groups and users from a corporate LDAP server.

+Users and Groups can be configured for multiple `dn` entries as an array.

 ```yaml
 catalog: